mindsdb/mindsdb/mindsdb/README.md

 We use the `CREATE JOB` statement to create a Job.

 Now, let's use a Job to set the model we've created to be retrained every two days, just like we might in production.
-You can [retrain](/sql/api/retrain/) the model to improve predictions every time when either new data or new MindsDB version is available.
+You can [retrain](/sql/api/retrain/) the model to improve predictions every time when either new data or a new MindsDB version is available.
 And, if you want to retrain your model considering only new data, then go for [finetuning](/sql/api/finetune/) it.

 In the same job, we will create a table and insert these new predictions back into a database so the predictions are ready to be used by our hypothetical application.